FAFSA Simplification

 • Schools will use the SAI to determine eligibility for federal financial aid programs.
 The University of Maryland will also use the SAI to determine the financial need for need-based institutional funding such as the University of Maryland Grant.

-• SAI will no longer take the number of students in college into consideration.
+• SAI will no longer consider the number of students in college.
 This may reduce need-based aid eligibility for current students with siblings in college.

-• For students whose parents are separated or divorced, the guidance on which parent income to report has changed to the parent who provides the most financial support to the student, rather than the parent who lives at the student’s primary residence.
+• For students whose parents are separated or divorced, the guidance on which parent income to report has changed to the parent who provides the most financial support to the student rather than the parent who lives at the student’s primary residence.

 • The net worth of a business is no longer limited to those with more than 100 full-time employees.
 Applicants will be asked to report the net worth of all businesses, regardless of the size of the business.